polygoncoin/Microservices/README.md

     'useResultSet' => true, // For DQL

     // Rate Limiting Route access
-    'rateLimiterMaxRequests' => 1, // Allowed number of request in defined seconds window 'rateLimiterSecondsWindow' => 3600, // Seconds Window for restricting number of request
+    'rateLimitMaxRequests' => 1, // Allowed number of request in defined seconds window 'rateLimitSecondsWindow' => 3600, // Seconds Window for restricting number of request

     // Control response time as per number of hits by configuring lags in seconds as below 'responseLag' => [